-With the Omicron variant spreading rapidly across the UK again, drivers are asking if they must tell the DVLA about their Covid infection – as it the case with many other diseases and ailments.
+With the Covid Pirola variant causing serious symptoms for some people, drivers are asking if they must tell the DVLA about the infection – as is the case with many other diseases and ailments.

-Here we look at if you need to report the infection to the agency that controls driving licences and if the severity of infection plays a part in the requirement to communicate their illness.
+Here motoring journalist and expert Pete Barden looks at if you need to report the Pirola infection to the agency that controls driving licences and if the severity of infection plays a part in the requirement to inform the DVLA of a Covid-related illness.

 Do drivers need to report if they are suffering from Covid-19 - or have previously done so?

 Yes, but only some.
-Not all ailments, injuries or diseases must be reported.
+Not all ailments, injuries, diseases or conditions - such as visual impairment - must be reported.
 You should always check the list if think your condition is impacting your ability to drive.

 No. There is no specific requirement to divulge a coronavirus infection.
 However, if the infection is serious, other associated health conditions could require you to tell the agency.